 Short-term adverse impacts from the Revised Build Alternative would include construction-related delays on I-5 and the local street network, detours and diversion of traffic, limitations on access, construction noise, and utility relocations.
 These impacts have the potential to disrupt social cohesion and could temporarily affect neighborhoods, businesses, schools, emergency responders, and utility and public service providers located or operating in the API.
 Potential short-term beneficial impacts during construction could include spending on construction materials and local services.
-ODOT has committed to expanding contracting opportunities for small firms, including Disadvantaged Business Enterprise (DBE) firms, throughout construction of the Project as a part of a jobs creation program for small firms, with a focus on creating construction jobs in Portland's Black community to the extent permitted by law.
+ODOT has committed to expanding contracting opportunities for small firms, including Disadvantaged Business Enterprise (DBE) firms, throughout construction of the Project as a part of a jobs creation program for small firms, including those in Portland's Black community.
 The Project aims to deliver a revenue stream for participating companies as soon as construction begins.
-Therefore, the Revised Build Alternative would have short-term beneficial impacts to business activity for small firms, including DBE firms, and the Black community during construction.
+Therefore, the Revised Build Alternative would have short-term beneficial impacts to business activity for small firms, including DBE firms, during construction.